-The immediate and ultimate parent entity and controlling party is Aviva plc, a public limited company incorporated and domiciled in the United Kingdom, which is the parent undertaking of the smallest and largest Group to consolidate these financial statements.
+The immediate and ultimate parent entity and controlling party is Aviva plc, a public limited company incorporated and domiciled in England and Wales.
+This is the parent undertaking of the smallest and largest Group to consolidate these financial statements.
 Copies of Aviva plc consolidated financial statements are available on application to the Group Company Secretary, Aviva plc, St Helen's, 1 Undershaft, London EC3P 3DQ, and on the Aviva plc website at www.aviva.com.